-It’s your responsibility as homeowner to comply, so you should always confirm with builders at the start that they’ll handle the calculations on your behalf.
+As the homeowner, it’s your responsibility to comply, so you should always confirm with builders at the start that they’ll handle the calculations on your behalf.

-While the builders are in, it might well be a good idea to consider installing wall insulation on the whole home.
-This saves on cost and hassle, while making all rooms warmer and potentially bringing fuel bill savings of £150 to £250 or more a year, depending on your home and heating system.
+While the builders are in, you could consider installing wall insulation throughout your home.
+Sharing some of the costs and hassle with the extension can help make the insulation installation more financially attractive, while making all rooms warmer and potentially bringing fuel bill savings of £145 to £375 or more a year, depending on your home*.

-These are not the only advantages of an all-over approach to wall insulation.
-External wall insulation gives the extension and the rest of the home the same look, and a good render can make your home weather-proof for years.
+Adding external wall insulation throughout gives the extension and the rest of the home the same look, and a good render can make your home weatherproof for years.

-It’s also very important to take care over how heat moves between the existing building and an extension.
-If it isn’t going to be heated, for example in the case of a conservatory, it’s instrumental to ensure good draught-proofing between the heated and non-heated areas.
+Another area to consider is how heat moves between your existing building and an extension.
+Some extensions, such as conservatories, won’t be heated and so it’s essential to ensure good draught-proofing between the heated and non-heated areas.

-Again, it may well be a good idea to take this beyond the extension, and cut out those annoying draughts around the entire home.
-Draught-proofing windows and doors could save the typical household around £25 off their annual energy bill.
+Once again, this is an opportunity to think beyond the extension itself and cut out draughts around the entire home.
+Draught-proofing windows and doors could save the typical household around £25 off its annual energy bill.*

-Further heat is lost through the windows and doors themselves– and you’ll have to install windows and doors that meet minimum standards.
-Once more, you should try and get the best energy performers you can afford.
-In the case of windows, A+-rated double glazing can save £80 a year over single glazing.
+Your extension must have windows and doors that meet minimum heat loss standards and you should try to get the best energy performers you can afford.
+In the case of windows, A+-rated double-glazing can save £95 a year over single glazing.*

-LED lighting comes in a range of fittings and colours to fit whatever effect you’re looking for, and up-front costs have dropped considerably as the technology has gained in popularity.
+LED lighting comes in a range of fittings and colours to provide the finishing touch to your energy efficient extension, and up-front costs have dropped considerably as the technology has gained in popularity.

 In a typical home, replacing all bulbs with LED equivalents would cut the lighting bill by around 69%, saving around £39 each year.**